In 30 seconds

 The Malaysian Standard MS 2409:2011 sets quality benchmarks for Tongkat Ali products: eurycomanone 0.80–1.50% by weight, total polysaccharides >30%, total protein >20%, total glycosaponin >40%.
 Most clinical trials used Physta®, a patented hot-water root extract manufactured by Biotropics Malaysia that meets this standard.
 When buying in the UK, look for a product that specifies eurycomanone content — if the label just says "Tongkat Ali extract" without a standardisation percentage, you can't compare it to the clinical evidence.

 The most robust evidence comes from a 2022 meta-analysis pooling five randomised controlled trials.
-Across studies, Tongkat Ali produced a statistically significant increase in total testosterone with a standardised mean difference of 1.352 (95% CI 0.565–2.138, p=0.001).
-The effect was significant in both healthy volunteers and men with clinically low testosterone (Leisegang et al., Medicina, 2022).
+In this meta-analysis, a statistically significant between-group difference in total testosterone was reported (SMD 1.352, 95% CI 0.565–2.138, p=0.001).
+These findings concern the study populations and doses and cannot be transferred to a finished product as a claim (Leisegang et al., Medicina, 2022).

 Editorial note — what this means in context: The meta-analysis result (SMD 1.352, p=0.001) is statistically robust, but the clinical picture is more nuanced than a simple hormone-level story.
-The strongest effects appear in men with low baseline testosterone or elevated cortisol — precisely the profile of stressed men over 40.
-For men with already-healthy hormone levels, the 2024 null result in trained athletes is exactly what we'd expect.
+Larger changes were reported in some study groups with low baseline testosterone or elevated cortisol.
+The 2024 trial in trained participants reported no significant change.
+Results are population-specific and do not predict an individual response.

 — Blue Power Research Team, reviewing Leisegang et al. (2022)Study Funding Transparency